alexmehta/theia/README.md

 # [Theia Project](https://theiaproject.org/)

-Theia is an assistance program for the visually impaired that gives audio cues to help give the blind a better sense of understanding.
+Theia is an assistance program for the visually impaired that uses a series of sounds to communicate an environment.

 ## Installation